-Many businesses use virtual server hosting – it’s useful for websites which have outgrown shared hosting, or for running tools and applications that need extra space or can’t be run in shared hosting due to technical restrictions.
+Many businesses use virtual server hosting – it’s useful for websites which have outgrown shared hosting, or for running tools and applications that need extra space or which can’t be run in shared hosting due to technical restrictions.

 Virtual server hosting: how does it work?

 - Guaranteed resources.
 A good virtual server hosting package will guarantee you access to a certain proportion of the main server’s computing capacity.
-This is important, because it means other customers sharing the same hardware will have no effect on the performance of your hosting.
+This is important, because it means other customers sharing the same hardware will have no negative effect on the performance of your hosting.

 - A service level agreement (SLA).
 Some virtual server hosting packages include an SLA.
 This guarantees you a level of service, entitling you to compensation if the hosting fails to live up to what's promised.
-An SLA is important if you’ll be running critical programmes or websites from your virtual server hosting.
+An SLA is important if you’ll be running critical apps or websites from your virtual server hosting.

 As with other web hosting services, you’ll probably get a choice of packages.
 Expect to pay from £15 a month for a basic package, up to £50 or more for a top end service.

 Virtual server hosting should also include a good range of programming languages and pre-installed applications.
 Expect lots of extras when compared with shared hosting packages too – like more storage space for emails, backup tools and stronger hacking protection.

 Virtual server hosting gives you much more freedom to configure and use your web space in anyway you choose.
 This makes it an excellent choice if you’re developing your own website or applications from scratch, or need somewhere for your software developer or web developer to carry out experiments and try new ideas.

 The extra capacity also makes virtual server hosting a good step up if your website is starting to outgrow shared hosting.
 However, it’s not your only option; cloud hosting may be more suitable if you think your website will continue to grow.